 - Illuminating the Law, Fitzwilliam Museum, Cambridge – an online exhibition with fine examples of medieval legal manuscripts

-- Taxatio Ecclesiastica Angliae et Walliae Auctoritate P. Nicholai IV – a searchable version of the edition from 1802 by the Record Commission concerns an unique assessment of ecclesiastical wealth in Engeland and Wales from the years 1291-1292
+- Taxatio Ecclesiastica Angliae et Walliae Auctoritate P. Nicholai IV – the searchable version of the edition from 1802 by the Record Commission concerns an unique assessment of ecclesiastical wealth in Engeland and Wales from the years 1291-1292

 - Henri Bohic, un juriste breton au Moyen Âge, Jean Deuffic – a site about a fourteenth-century French canonist